Good question, isn't it?

 at the very moment we think it!

-Especially when we are living an unpleasant situation, we consider the impact of a single event, the one that will help overcome the momentary difficulty; we tend to focus only on that one, exaggerating its influence and neglecting other factors that may affect our life.
+Especially when we are living in an unpleasant situation, we consider the impact of a single event, the one that will help overcome the momentary difficulty; we tend to focus only on that one, exaggerating its influence and neglecting other factors that may affect our life.

-If you agree in defining happiness as a condition of joy, pleasure and satisfaction, then you will not be surprised that Kahneman and staff’s research shows that
+If you agree in defining happiness as a condition of joy, pleasure, and satisfaction, then you will not be surprised that Kahneman and staff’s research shows that

 the moments we consider most satisfying include physical activity,

-dinner with friends, meditation, prayer, sex and time spent on hobbies.
+dinner with friends, meditation, prayer, sex, and time spent on hobbies.

 In conclusion?